microsoft/winrtc/README.md

 _Coming soon!_

 Have an urgent question?
-Don't hesitate to [ask us](https://github.com/microsoft/winrtc/blob/documentation-edits/.github/ISSUE_TEMPLATE/Question.md).
+[Don't hesitate to ask!](https://github.com/microsoft/winrtc/issues/new/choose).

 ## Contributing